 Terrorist acts, acts of war, natural disasters, outbreaks or pandemics may disrupt the Company's operations, as well as the operations of the businesses in which it invests.
 Such acts have created, and continue to create, economic and political uncertainties and have contributed to global economic instability.
 For example, many countries have experienced outbreaks of infectious illnesses in recent decades, including swine flu, avian influenza, SARS and COVID-19.
-In December 2019, an initial outbreak of COVID-19 was reported in Hubei, China.
-Since then, a large and growing number of cases have been confirmed around the world, which has resulted in numerous deaths and the imposition of both local and more widespread "work from home" and other quarantine measures, border closures and other travel restrictions, causing social unrest and commercial disruption on a global scale.
-In March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
+Since December 2019, the spread of COVID-19 has caused social unrest and commercial disruption on a global scale.

 Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.
 The ongoing COVID-19 pandemic has magnified these risks and has had, and will continue to have, a material adverse impact on local economies in the affected jurisdictions and also on the global economy, as cross border commercial activity and market sentiment are increasingly impacted by the outbreak and government and other measures seeking to contain its spread.
-The effects of the COVID-19 pandemic have contributed to increased volatility in global financial markets and likely will affect countries, regions, companies, industries and market sectors more dramatically than others.
-The COVID-19 pandemic has had, and any other outbreak of an infectious disease or serious environmental or public health concern could have, a significant negative impact on economic and market conditions, could exacerbate pre-existing political, social and economic risks in certain countries or regions and could trigger a prolonged period of global economic slowdown, which may impact the Company and its underlying investments.
-It is not known how long the impact of the COVID-19 pandemic will, or future impacts of other significant events would, last or the severity thereof.
-Federal, state and local governments, as well as foreign governments, have taken aggressive steps to address problems being experienced by the markets and by businesses and the economy in general; however, there can be no assurance that these measures will be adequate.
+The effects of the COVID-19 pandemic have contributed to increased volatility in global financial markets and have affected countries, regions, companies, industries and market sectors more dramatically than others.
+The COVID-19 pandemic have, a significant negative impact on economic and market conditions, could exacerbate pre-existing political, social and economic risks in certain countries or regions and could trigger a prolonged period of global economic slowdown, which may impact the Company and its underlying investments.

+While vaccination programs have helped to curtail the spread of COVID-19 in certain countries and regions, the pandemic's trajectory will depend on the speed and scale of vaccine distribution and the vaccines' efficacy in preventing transmission of new variants of the coronavirus.
+Accordingly, it is impossible to know how long the impact of the COVID-19 pandemic will, last or the severity thereof.
+Federal, state and local governments, as well as foreign governments, have taken aggressive steps to address problems being experienced by the markets and by businesses and the economy in general; however, these measures are not indefinite and there can be no assurance that they will be adequate.
+Furthermore, it is possible that they are causing, or will in the future cause, market distortions or other indirect consequences which could have an adverse impact on the Company.

 To the extent the Company's underlying investments are overweight in certain countries, regions, companies, industries or market sectors, such positions will increase the risk of loss from adverse developments affecting those countries, regions, companies, industries or sectors.
-The COVID-19 pandemic and related government-imposed restrictions have imposed severe financial harm on certain industries to which the Company is exposed indirectly through its CLOs investments' underlying loan assets.
+The COVID-19 pandemic and related government-imposed restrictions have imposed, and may continue to impose, severe financial harm on certain industries to which the Company is exposed indirectly through its CLOs investments' underlying loan assets.
 For example, the airline and hotel industries have experienced sharp declines in revenue due to restrictions on travel, hospitals and other healthcare companies have experienced financial losses as a result of increased expenses and declining revenue as patients choose to delay elective or routine procedures, and many casino operators have been forced to limit operations due to the imposition of mandatory business closures and to address social distancing guidelines.